Mushrooms wear many hats. No, not fedoras, stetsons, and top hats.

 How to enjoy

 Yellow and black morels are prized edible mushrooms, though something tells me you already knew that.
-They’re also quite nutritious and medicinal.
-Perhaps you didn’t know that.
+They’re also quite nutritious and medicinal, and if you watched the video posted above, then perhaps you already knew that as well.

 As with all wild mushrooms, always cook morels.
-Never eat them raw.
+Never eat them raw, as they can lead to toxicity.
 While cooking methods are quite diverse, many people believe morels taste best cooked in butter or oil.
 I tend to agree.

 If you happen to acquire a surplus of morel mushrooms, the best thing to do would be to let me know, and then we can work on getting those into my kitchen.
 The next best thing may be to dry them.
 Upon drying, morels develop a strong, though pleasing flavor.
 They can be reconstituted in water, though many people prefer using a cream-based liquid for extra flavor.
 45 minutes will suffice.
 And remember, the next step is to cook them.